 \section{Related Work}

-\subsubsection{Adversarial Example Attacks.}
+\subsection{Adversarial Example Attacks}

-Following the discovery of adversarial examples by Szegedy et al. \cite{szegedy2013intriguing}, Goodfellow et al. \cite{goodfellow2014explaining} provided one of the first fast attack methods, the Fast Gradient Sign Method (FGSM), which perturbs an input in the direction of the gradient’s sign to maximally increase the loss.
-Stronger iterative attacks soon emerged: the Basic Iterative Method (BIM) \cite{kurakin2018adversarial} and its extension, Projected Gradient Descent (PGD), apply FGSM repeatedly with small step sizes and a projection back into the allowed perturbation norm ball after each step.
-PGD was formalized by Madry et al. \cite{madry2017towards} as a universal first-order adversary, and widely recognized as one of the most powerful gradient-based attacks.
-Other white-box attacks have leveraged optimization techniques to find minimal adversarial perturbations.
-Carlini \& Wagner’s (C\&W) attack \cite{carlini2017towards} formulates the search for an adversarial example as a relaxed optimization problem, achieving high success rates with notably small $L_2$ distortions \cite{zuo2021exploiting}.
-Similarly, DeepFool attack \cite{moosavi2016deepfool} proposes an efficient procedure to approximate the closest decision boundary distance for a given input.
-DeepFool iteratively linearizes the classifier and moves the input toward the nearest misclassification hyperplane, yielding perturbations that are often orders of magnitude smaller than those from FGSM.
-In addition to white-box attacks, black-box attacks have been developed to target models without access to gradients.
-One prominent example is the Square Attack, a score-based black-box method that relies on random localized search \cite{andriushchenko2020square}.
-Square Attack perturbs small square regions of the image with random noise, iteratively refining the location and magnitude of these squares.
+Following the initial discovery of adversarial examples by Szegedy et al. \citep{szegedy2013intriguing}, Goodfellow et al. \citep{goodfellow2014explaining} introduced one of the first computationally efficient attack methods: the Fast Gradient Sign Method (FGSM).
+FGSM perturbs an input in the direction of the gradient's sign to maximally increase the loss.
+Stronger iterative attacks subsequently emerged, such as the Basic Iterative Method (BIM) \citep{kurakin2018adversarial} and its extension, Projected Gradient Descent (PGD).
+These methods apply FGSM repeatedly using small step sizes, projecting the perturbed input back into the allowed perturbation norm ball after each iteration.
+Formalized by Madry et al. \citep{madry2017towards} as a universal first-order adversary, PGD is widely recognized as one of the most powerful gradient-based attacks.

+Other white-box attacks have leveraged optimization techniques to discover minimal adversarial perturbations.
+The Carlini \& Wagner (C\&W) attack \citep{carlini2017towards} formulates the search for an adversarial example as a relaxed optimization problem, achieving high attack success rates with notably small $L_2$ distortions \citep{zuo2021exploiting}.
+Similarly, the DeepFool attack \citep{moosavi2016deepfool} proposes an efficient procedure to approximate the closest decision boundary distance for a given input.
+By iteratively linearizing the classifier and moving the input toward the nearest misclassification hyperplane, DeepFool generates perturbations that are often orders of magnitude smaller than those produced by FGSM.
+In addition to white-box attacks, black-box attacks have been developed to target models when gradient information is inaccessible.
+A prominent example is the Square Attack, a score-based black-box method that relies on a random localized search strategy \citep{andriushchenko2020square}.
+The Square Attack perturbs small square regions of the image with random noise, iteratively refining the location and magnitude of these perturbations.

-\subsubsection{Adversarial Defenses.}
+\subsection{Adversarial Defenses}